hydro

 Example

-hydro.analyze.hydro.hyetogen({params: {duration: 24, timestep: 1, intensity: 20}})
+hydro.analyze.hydro.hyetogen({params: {duration: 24, timestep: 1, intensity: 20}});

-(static) InfGreenAmpt(params) → {Number}
+(static) InfGreenAmpt(params, args, data) → {Number}

-Calculates infiltration using the Green-Ampt model Reference: https://www.hec.usace.army.mil/confluence/rasdocs/ras1dtechref/6.1/ overview-of-optional-capabilities/modeling-precipitation-and-infiltration/green-ampt
+Calculates infiltration using the Green-Ampt model.
+Reference: https://www.hec.usace.army.mil/confluence/rasdocs/ras1dtechref/6.1/overview-of-optional-capabilities/modeling-precipitation-and-infiltration/green-ampt

 Parameters: